When can an EB-5 investor file Form I-130 on behalf of relatives?

 Acquiring Permanent Resident Status as an EB-5 Investor

 After receiving approval of Form I-526E, the EB-5 investor must either adjust status or undergo consular processing to obtain an EB-5 visa.
-Once they have been issued a conditional green card, the EB-5 investor may relocate to the United States and begin their two year conditional residency period.
+Once they have been issued a conditional Green Card, the EB-5 investor may relocate to the United States and begin their two year conditional residency period.
 During this time, they will qualify as a permanent resident and be permitted to file Form I-130 on behalf of certain alien relatives.

 U.S. citizenship may be acquired after five years of maintaining lawful permanent residence.
 As a U.S. citizen, the EB-5 investor will be permitted to file Form I-130 on behalf of a greater assortment of relatives.
 This benefit extends to the EB-5 investor’s derivative beneficiaries as well.